NCAR/lrose-core/docs/README_binary_linux.md

   ${HOME}/lrose/bin
 ```

-For LINUX, the dynamic run-time libraries will be found in:
+The dynamic run-time libraries will be found in:

 ```
   ..../bin/lrose_runtime_libs